ceceliacreates/holiday-wish-list/README.md

   - Item name (required)
   - Item link (optional)
   - Item note (optional)
-- Edit an item on the wishlist
 - Delete an item from the wishlist
 - Send the wishlist to an email address

 API Endpoints:
 - Get list of items on wishlist (findAll and returns results)
 - Post a new item to wishlist (create based on request body)
-- Put an update to an existing wishlist item (updates item with given ID based on request body)
 - Delete an existing wishlist item (destroy item with given ID based on request body)

 Database Models: